 The Parthenon and Classical Greece

 “Looking at the Parthenon”

-Much – including the book commissioned by Phaidon, has not been published.
+But much, including the book commissioned by Phaidon, has not been published.

-Published essays include:
+Other published review essays include:

 ‘Messages from the Periclean acropolis’, extended review of Architecture and meaning on the Athenian Acropolis (Rhodes), in The Architects’ Journal, vol 204, 24 October 1996 p42.